x0rw/safety-critical-rust-coding-guidelines/README.md

 The Safety-Critical Rust Coding Guidelines use `Sphinx` and `Sphinx-Needs` to build a rendered version of the coding guidelines, and `uv` to install and manage Python dependencies (including Sphinx itself).
 To simplify building the rendered version, we created a script called `make.py` that takes care of invoking Sphinx with the right flags.

+If you still need to install `uv` you can follow the [steps outlined](https://docs.astral.sh/uv/getting-started/installation/) on Astral's website.

 You can build the rendered version by running:

 On Linux-like systems: